Working From Home + Wellness

 Even when people have the greatest intentions it can be difficult to consistently execute, and working from home can add complications and distractions that are seemingly out of our control.
 Our brains are set up to favour planning over follow-through and learning to override this preference isn’t about motivation.
 The solution resides in building the right habits at an individual level, with ongoing evaluation and tweaking as needed.

-Intense focus on building these habits sooner rather than later will save companies countless hours in wasted productivity.
+Building these habits sooner rather than later will save companies countless hours in wasted productivity, as well as teaching the employees powerful tools that will help them in every area in their life.